If you've taken a good look and decided that:

 For these problems, doing a little background reading should help, and once you've gained the vocabulary, concepts, and contexts, you'll be able to understand it better.
 Reference articles, book introductions, some news articles, and articles written for a general audience and published by reputable periodicals are great places to start.

-In this case, it may be better to find a different credible, and relevant source.
 To help you find a different source, consider:

 Library Info and Research Help | reflibrarian@hostos.cuny.edu (718) 518-4215